 Of course, that's not the only solution to plantar fasciitis.
 We also need to relieve tension in your plantar fascia.
 So, I'll likely have you practice daily stretches to help your body loosen up.

 Also, I'll look at why your body overloaded in the first place.
 So, often, I'll also prescribe custom orthotics with heel pain.
 Because these handy devices offer support to prevent heel pain.
 Which means you'll experience lasting relief.
 Unlike with CBD, which would only offer temporary relief.
 And may just numb your pain, instead of targeting its underlying causes.

 Trying the CBD Trend at Home

-I would never recommend walking around for hours in high heels on a regular basis, but I do understand that, every so often, it's a necessity.
-And when that is your reality, I don't see any harm in applying a little CBD cream to your feet (apparently the Lord Jones cream is a celebrity favorite.)
+Still, I would never recommend walking around for hours in high heels on a regular basis.
+But I understand that, every so often, it's a necessity.
+And when that is your reality, I don't see any harm in applying a little CBD cream to your feet.
+(Apparently the Lord Jones cream, pictured at right, is a celebrity favorite.)

-So if you want to jump on the foot-numbing bandwagon, take heart in knowing you will soon have a fairly wide variety of shopping options available to you--and the approval of your very own Houston podiatrist!
+So if you want to jump on the foot-numbing bandwagon, take heart in knowing you will soon have a fairly wide variety of shopping options available.
+And you'll also have the approval of your very own Houston podiatrist!

 But I want you to remember this.
 If CBD oil isn't helping your pain go away, don't sit at home and hope things get better.
 Instead, schedule an appointment with Dr. Andrew Schneider right away.
 We'll make sure to address the root cause of your problem.
 So you'll experience lasting relief, not just a temporary numbing.